-Since May 2017 a navigator role has been established within the Emergency Department (ED) to ensure that patients presenting at the department are clinically assessed promptly giving an early indication of the clinical priority of the patient.
-This development has improved patient safety in the ED waiting room for example by expediting patients directly to a more senior clinician and has also seen about 7% of presenting patients being redirected to the co-located GP out of hours service
+Since May 2017 a navigator role has been established within the Emergency Department (ED) to ensure that patients presenting at the department are clinically assessed promptly with an early indication of the clinical priority of the patient identified.
+This development has improved patient safety in the ED waiting room for example by expediting patients directly to a more senior clinician and has also seen about 7% of presenting patients being redirected to the co-located GP out of hours service.
+The Trust is recruiting to formalise this service again for the winter months, starting in early Autumn.

-During 2017 an Older Person's Assessment and Liaison (OPAL) team was established with the intention to deliver frailty identification, comprehensive geriatric assessment (CGA) and personalised care planning in ED, short stay emergency unit (SSEU) and acute medical unit (AMU).
-OPAL comprises a coordinated, multi-professional team, led by therapists and specialist nurses and consultant geriatrician, who see and assess frail older patient and assess and treat to avoid unnecessary admissions.
-Where acute admission is required, all patients with identified frailty will leave ED with a completed or initiated CGA and onward management plan.
+During 2017 an Older Person's Assessment and Liaison (OPAL) team was established.
+The OPAL team comprises a coordinated, multi-professional team, led by therapists and specialist nurses and consultant geriatrician, who see and assess frail older patients and assess and treat to avoid unnecessary admissions.
+Where acute admission is required, all patients with identified frailty will leave ED with a completed or initiated comprehensive geriatric assessment (CGA) and onward management plan.
 An audit undertaken showed that 63% of patients were discharged from their attendance location, 70% were discharged on the same day and length of stay was significantly lower, with fewer readmissions.

 The Trust has undergone a major reconfiguration of its bed base with the aim of improving access to and capacity for medical patients.
 In December 2017 a new, expanded acute medical unit (AMU) was opened providing increased numbers of ambulatory care spaces designed to assess, diagnose and manage the care of emergency patients and provide a plan for their care which does not require onward admission to a downstream medical ward.
 As a consequence of this development the Trust has been able to increase the number of patients discharged from AMU within 24 and 32 hours.
-As part of the same project, the Trust's inpatient and daycase chemotherapy services will move into new facilities in May 2018.
+In addition the Trust's inpatient and daycase chemotherapy services moved into new facilities in May 2018.